lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > support from a member of R core.

-R is in high demand - an ever increasing number of people from various domains (sciences, humanities, economics, ...) want to learn it or improve their skills.
+R is in high demand - an ever increasing number of people from various domains are keen to learn it and further improve their skills.
 While there is an enormous amount of R teaching material, commercial as well as
 [freely available](http://swcarpentry.github.io/r-novice-inflammation/),
-the availability of qualified instructors who possess skills in R and in effective teaching, is not readily available.
+qualified instructors who possess skills in R and in effective teaching methodology, is not widely available.

 #### The plan